toladata/Knowledgebase/en/form-library/design-a-form.md

 ![](/assets_en/val1.PNG)

-After you `Publish` the form and open a `Webform`, you'll be notified every time you or your enumerators try to input a record out of the allowed range.
+After you `Publish` the form and open a `Webform` you'll be notified every time you or your enumerators try to input a record out of the allowed range.

 ![](/assets_en/val2.PNG)